maxrossello/redwine/README.md

 Redwine is a Redmine profile holding some enhancements and fixes encountered against the official Redmine release.

+## Version

-Tests are performed through [redmine_testsuites](https://github.com/maxrossello/redmine_testsuites) including the plugins it supports.
+Tests are performed through [redmine_testsuites](https://github.com/maxrossello/redmine_testsuites) including all the plugins it supports.

 The plugin version corresponds to minimum version of Redmine required.
 Look at dedicated branch for each Redmine version.